Male reproductive system

 Testicle lumps Open the popup dialog

-- A lump or enlargement in one of the testicles
+- A lump or enlargement in both testicles

-Almost all testicular cancers start in the germ cells – the cells in the testes that produce immature sperm.
+- Almost all testicular cancers start in the germ cells – the cells in the testes that produce immature sperm.
 It is not known which germ cells become abnormal and turn into cancer.
-Testicular cancer Treatment in Nizamabad

 Factors that can increase your risk of testicular cancer include:

-A testicle without sagging (cryptorchidism).
-The testicles form in the abdominal area as the fetus develops and usually descend into the scrotum before birth.
-Men with a testicle that has never descended are at greater risk of testicular cancer than men with testicles that have sunk normally.
+- A testicle without sagging (cryptorchidism).
+The testicles form in the abdominal area during the development of the fetus and usually descend into the scrotum before birth.
+Men who have never sunk their testicles are at higher risk of testicular cancer than men whose testicles have sunk normally.
 The risk remains high even if the testicle has been surgically moved into the scrotum.

 - Abnormal development of the testicles.
 Conditions such as Klinefelter syndrome, in which the testicles develop abnormally, can increase the risk of testicular cancer.